tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

 My neighbor waved as I collected the mail.
 The sapphire caught the sunlight, flashing blue for just a second.
 Five minutes later, her brakes failed as she backed out of her driveway.
 Her car plowed into an oncoming delivery truck.
 I watched paramedics pull her mangled body from the wreckage.

 I tried to convince myself it was a horrible coincidence.
-One a billion or something.
-But then my boss dropped dead during a meeting just hours later, moments after complimenting my ring.
+One in a billion or something.
+But then my boss dropped dead during a meeting later that afternoon, just moments after complimenting my ring.
 An aneurysm, they said.
 I saw how his eyes fixed on the sapphire right before blood trickled from his ears.

 Deep down, I knew I had been cursed by the ring I loved so much.

 I had become a walking omen of death.

 On my way home that night, still in shock, I witnessed a man climb onto the ledge of my apartment building and jump without hesitation.
 The thud his body made when it hit the pavement will haunt me forever.
 His dead eyes found mine in the crowd.
 I clutched my hand to my chest, and the sapphire felt warm against my skin.
 Too warm.
+When I looked down, I noticed a faint burn mark on my skin.

-Around midnight, I tried to remove the ring.
+Around midnight, I decided it was time to remove the ring.
 But my finger had swollen.
 The band wouldn't budge at all.
 No amount of soap, ice, or oil could loosen it.

 As the days continued, so did the deaths.

-A barista who touched my hand when returning change choked to death.
+A barista who touched my hand when returning change choked to death on a scone while I waited for my cold brew.
 An elderly woman who admired my ring at the grocery store was crushed beneath collapsing shelves moments later.

 At dinner with friends, I kept my hands hidden under the table, but Melissa insisted on seeing the ring.
 The moment the sapphire caught the light, a waiter carrying cherries jubilee tripped.
 The dessert's high-proof alcohol splashed across nearby tables, igniting instantly.
 The entire restaurant went up in flames.
 In the chaos, I watched Melissa's hair ignite, her screams swallowed by the roaring inferno.

 Only Jake and I walked out unscathed.

-After eight deaths in two weeks, I was desperate.
+After eight deaths in a week, I was desperate.

 I began Googling the ring online.
 It was such a luxurious and unique ring, I was curious if it had a history.
 It didn't take long to find the original owners.
-Lydia Morgan and James Carson.
+Lydia M. and James C.

 *L.M. & J.C.*